What Is a Birth Injury?

 Forceps Delivery Complications

-Forceps are an assistive delivery tool that looks like large tongs.
+Forceps are an assistive delivery tool that look like large tongs.
 They are sometimes used in vaginal deliveries, especially when labor stalls in the second stage.

-While most deliveries involving the use of forceps are successful, improper use can cause harm to the baby.
+While most deliveries involving the use of forceps are successful, improper use can cause harm.
 When forceps delivery complications arise, they can lead to severe birth injuries, such as bleeding in the baby’s skull and seizures.

 Vacuum Extraction Complications

-Some doctors may use vacuum extractors to help pull out a child that is stuck in the birth canal.
+Some doctors may use vacuum extractors to help pull out a child stuck in the birth canal.

 The vacuum extractor attaches to the baby’s head using a soft cup and generates a suction force that allows the doctor to guide the baby out of the birth canal while the mother pushes.

 The physician is responsible for applying the correct amount of suction and placement on the infant.
-A manual pump is used to create the suction, so it is important the doctor knows how to use the tool correctly.
+A manual pump is used to create the suction, so it is important for the doctor to use the tool correctly.

 In rare cases, vacuum extraction complications can lead to serious injuries.